PenguinCloud/WaddleBot-Core/libs/README.md

 # Waddlebot-libs
-Collection of libraries built to make development quicker / easier / standardized.
+Collection of libraries designed to streamline development by making it quicker, easier, and more standardized.